 - A partner can favor you or your competition

-But if a partner caps out and performing at their full potential, they will have a tough time generating growth — unless you can steer them into a new opportunity area.
-Partner scoring gives you the opportunity to incentivize underperforming partners to reach potential and steer lower potential partners to better growth opportunities.
+But if a partner caps out and performs at their full potential, they will have a tough time generating growth — unless you can steer them into a new opportunity area.
+Scoring allows you to incentivize underperforming partners to reach potential and steer lower-potential partners to better growth opportunities.

-Your partner scoring model needs to account for all factors.
+Your scoring model needs to account for all factors.

 How should you score partners?

 Spur Reply has a proven data scoring method we use with our clients.
-Before we explain our model, let us explain what goes into any good partner scoring model
+Before we explain our model, let us explain what goes into any good scoring model.

 - Vendors capture most transactional point of sales data, which is a wealth of information.
-It often contains not just how much a partner sold, but the product mix and often customer information.
+It often contains not just how much a partner sold but also the product mix and customer information.

 - Deal registration and incentive engines capture pipeline, close rate, partner sales capabilities, and joint selling effectiveness.

-- Training, certification, and readiness programs can capture the number of reps and SEs as well as the level of training and certifications earned.
-Appropriately done, app centers and product certifications can give detailed insight into partner developed IP.
+- Training, certification, and readiness programs can capture the number of reps and sets and the level of training and certifications earned.
+Appropriately done, app centers and product certifications can give detailed insight into partner-developed IP.

-- Portals and campaign engines should track and manage engagement at the individual and the partner level.
+- Portals and campaign engines should track and manage engagement at the individual and partner levels.

 - Support consumption, both by the partner and their customers.